aurora-opensource/streetscape.gl/docs/api-reference/xviz-loader-interface.md

 ##### setLookAhead(lookAhead) {

-Set the look ahead time.
+Set the look ahead offset in seconds.
 This is used to retrieve a slice from the [future states](https://github.com/uber/xviz/blob/master/docs/protocol-schema/core-types.md#stream-set) for display.